Friday, September 6, 2024

 Philipose Vaidyar

 We recently attended a splendid wedding at a beautiful location in Central Kerala.
 As a Christian wedding, the ceremony included an opening prayer, the bride's and groom's march, appropriate scripture readings, wonderful melodious songs, wedding messages, the solemnization, testimony from the bride and groom, felicitations, prayers, and a sumptuous feast.
-But more than the feast, the “Pentecostal wedding” messages are what linger in my mind.
+But more than the feast, the “Pentecostal wedding” messages are what lingers in my mind.

 During these hours, it was easy to forget the bride and groom seated on the stage, facing the crowd.
-Fortunately, both the official and unofficial speakers occasionally addressed them and the crowd.
+Fortunately, the official and unofficial speakers occasionally addressed them and the crowd.

 As is common, Pentecostals in Kerala do not wear gold, so there was no exchange of wedding rings or tying of the wedlock string during the ceremony.
-They may quote the marriage stories from Abraham to Jacob but conveniently avoid the mention of wedding ring.
+They may quote the marriage stories from Abraham to Jacob but conveniently avoid the mention of a wedding ring.
 Instead, the bridegroom holding the bride's hands symbolizes the wedding covenant.
 (In patriarchal times, making a contract often involved placing a hand under the other’s thigh.)
 Though the marriages are considered to be conducted in heaven and solemnized before a crowd, they must still be registered at a Registrar’s office in the local Panchayat or Municipality.
 Pentecostals, like others, must follow the rule of law for various reasons, including securing a passport or visa.
 Thus, the wedding ring holds no place in the ceremony.

 Now, the climax and paradox of this identity crisis in Pentecostal weddings somehow crept into the back page of the art paper-color-printed, 8-page booklet shared for the wedding service.
 It reads: